A Donor’s Guide to Strategic Political Giving

 In the long run, success looks like:

-Seismic shifts in public opinion fueled by locally-rooted, broad-based social movements.
+2. Significant culture shifts fueled by locally-rooted, broad-based social movements.

 How do we achieve this?
 Sustained investment in year-round local organizing.

-- In Minnesota, MVP partners helped win a trifecta in 2022 and immediately started enacting an almost dizzyingly vast progressive agenda.
-This didn’t just happen overnight — it was the result of coordinated, decade-long organizing strategy by grassroots groups.
+• In Minnesota, MVP partners helped win a trifecta in 2022 and immediately started enacting an almost dizzyingly vast progressive agenda.
+This didn’t just happen overnight; it was the result of a coordinated, decade-long organizing strategy by grassroots groups.
 Full story »

-- In Michigan, MVP partners helped win the first Democratic trifecta in 40 years in 2022 and swiftly acted to repeal GOP laws and enact progressive legislation.
-This came only after years of organizing and a series of hard-won democracy reforms.
+• In Michigan, MVP partners helped win the first Democratic trifecta in 40 years in 2022 and swiftly acted to repeal GOP laws and enact progressive legislation.
+This came only after years of organizing and a series of hard-won democratic reforms.
 Full story »

 Part 2: Why Local Organizing?